-In November 14, 2021, the CAC further published the Regulations on Network Data Security Management (Draft for Comment) (the "Draft Management Regulations"), under which data processors refer to individuals and organizations who determine the data processing activities in terms of the purpose and methods at their discretion.
-The Draft Management Regulations reiterate that data processors shall be subject to cybersecurity review if they process personal information of more than one million persons and aiming to list on foreign stock markets, or the data processing activities influence or may influence national security.
-The Draft Management Regulations also request data processors seeking to list on foreign stock markets to annually assess their data security by themselves or through data security service organizations, and submit the assessment reports to relevant competent authorities.
-As the Draft Management Regulations was released only for public comment, the final version and the effective date thereof may be subject to change with substantial uncertainty.
+On November 14, 2021, the CAC further published the Regulations on Network Data Security Management (Draft for Comment) (the "Draft Data Security Management Regulations").
+The Draft Data Security Management Regulations proposed that data processors, defined as individuals and organizations who determine the data processing activities in terms of the purpose and methods at their discretion, are subject to cybersecurity review if either they process personal information of more than one million individuals and aim to list on foreign stock markets, or their data processing activities impact or may impact national security.
+The Draft Data Security Management Regulations also propose requiring data processors seeking to list on foreign stock markets to annually assess their data security and submit the assessment reports to relevant competent authorities.
+The timing of the release of the final version of the Draft Data Security Management Regulations and its effective date is uncertain.